DarylRodrigo/node-sap/README.md

 $ `npm run e2e-tests`
 ```

 **NOTE:** the end-to-end tests purposefully hit the live SAP API, but only execute `GET` requests.
 Additional tests that perform other CRUD operations on the live API are skipped by default.
-You can change this by removing `.skip` (see comment in `test/e2e/e2eSpec.js`).
+You can change this by removing `.skip` (see comments in e2e test files).

 Tests use the [mocha](https://github.com/mochajs/mocha) framework, [chai](https://github.com/chaijs/chai) for BDD-style assertions, [nock](https://github.com/node-nock/nock) for mocking HTTP requests, and [sinon](https://github.com/sinonjs/sinon) for mocks, stubs and spies.